~Disclaimer~

 Monday, May 4th, 2009

 Okay, so I’ve turned in my new book.
-My publisher didn’t like the previous title so I came up with a new one, HIGH ANXIETY, which aptly describes my life these past few months.
+My publisher didn’t like the previous title so I came up with a new one, HIGH ANXIETY, which aptly describes my life these past few months before I got to know the best CBD oil for anxiety.

 My book tour stole precious writing time – I was so late getting the book in! – but I’ll have to say it was worth it because I met the nicest people.
 The booksellers went out of their way to accommodate me and I came face-to-face with readers who had been following me since I started my career writing category romance some 20+ years ago.

 On a sad note, I met and talked at length with an 80-something year-old-woman who was incredibly depressed because her eyes were giving her so many problems that she couldn’t do what she loved best: read.
-She was hoping her new eye glasses would rectify the problem, but think how hard it would be to go through life unable to read a book, even in large print!
+She was hoping her new eye glasses (pop over to this website to by it) would rectify the problem, but think how hard it would be to go through life unable to read a book, even in large print!
 I know books on tape are very popular, but when I climb into bed at night I still want to reach over and pick up a book.
 It’s a simple pleasure.
 And who doesn’t need them at this point in time?

 Anyway, everybody keep your fingers crossed that my editor and other powers-that-be love my new book.